GfSE/SAF-Specification/developing-saf/viewpoints/System-Context-Definition-Viewpoint.md

 * What is the system boundary definition?
 * Which classes of users (roles) will interact with the system?
 * Which interface partners does the system have?
-## Presentation
-A block definition diagram (BDD) featuring the following elements
-* a Logical Element block representing SOI in the logical domain
-* a Logical Context block representing the addressed context in the logical domain
-* Logical Context Element blocks for each relevant context element
-* a composition relationship from Context block to each Context Element used in the context
-* a composition relationship from Context block to the SOI

-A tabular format listing [tbd].

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 |Stereotype | realized Concept|